nimati/FCAlertView/README.md

 Simply drag ```FCAlertView.m``` and ```FCAlertView.h``` to your Xcode project.

+# Example

+FCAlertView comes with an example app that you can use to try out all of the customizations below.
+It's recommended that you go through all of the docs before using the example app.
+To use the example app, clone or download FCAlertView, open and run ```Example/FCAlertView.xcworkspace```.

 #Adding FCAlertView

 Start by adding the following to your desired View Controller: